HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

     label=r"{} s RXTE-PCA".format(sixteensec_demo_lc.time_bin_size.value),
 )

+# We added labels to each plot, so will include a legend to help identify the
+#  different curves
 plt.legend(fontsize=14, loc="upper center")
+# Label the axes
 plt.ylabel(r"Count Rate [ct s$^{-1}$]", fontsize=15)
 plt.xlabel("Time", fontsize=15)

+# The x-axis data were in the form of datetimes, and we can use a matplotlib
+#  formatted to ensure that the tick labels are displayed correctly
 ax.xaxis.set_major_formatter(mdates.DateFormatter("%Hh-%Mm %d-%b-%Y"))
+# We also rotate the tick labels to make them easier to read
 for label in ax.get_xticklabels(which="major"):
     label.set(
         y=label.get_position()[1] - 0.03, rotation=20, horizontalalignment="right"
     )

+# The overall view of one observation's light curve is still a little too broad
+#  to really see the detailed differences that time bin size makes, so we will
+#  also include an inset zoom.
+# These are the zoom start and end times
 zoom_start = Time("2000-07-31 06:36:00").datetime
 zoom_end = Time("2000-07-31 06:39:00").datetime

+# Add an inset axes that the zoomed view will be plotted in
+#  The list of numbers as the first argument defines the position of the lower left
+#  corner, and the size, of the axis
 axins = ax.inset_axes(
     [0.4, 1.05, 0.7, 0.7],
     xlim=(zoom_start, zoom_end),